Filmfare Awards South 2018(Tamil): Here’s The Winners’ List

 Best Actor In A Supporting Role- Prasanna(Thiruttu Payale 2)

-Prasannna was adjudged 'Best Actor In A Supporting Role' for his performance in the erotic-thriller Thiruttu Payale 2 which featured Amala Paul in the lead.
+Prasanna was adjudged 'Best Actor In A Supporting Role' for his performance in the erotic-thriller Thiruttu Payale 2 which featured Amala Paul in the lead.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.